Free Self-Editing Checklist

 It's like a painter who makes a basic sketch, then zooms all the way in to make sure the lines are perfectly straight only to realise when he takes a step back that the line is in the wrong place.

-That's why ignoring details at first will help you enjoy self-editing more: you won't set yourself up for disappointment if you ensure the big picture makes sense before colouring it in.
+That's why ignoring details at first will help you enjoy self-editing more and improve your writing: you won't set yourself up for disappointment if you ensure the big picture makes sense before colouring it in.

 This simple change that will make a massive difference to the quality of your edits.
 The reason I'm giving it away for free is that I want you to experience how much of a difference tiny changes to your approach can make to your experience and the results you get when self-editing.